Connecticut Birth Injury Lawyers

 - Failure to reposition the baby during delivery using the Woods' screw maneuver.

 Because this type of brachial plexus injury occurs at birth during delivery, it is usually evident right away that your baby has some paralysis or weakness of the arms.
 However, the extent of the injury may not be known for weeks or even months.
-The medical malpractice attorneys at Carter Mario urge you to seek the advice of a medical doctor if you suspect something may be wrong.
+Our Connecticut medical malpractice attorneys urge you to seek the advice of a medical doctor if you suspect something may be wrong.

 If your child has an injury or condition that you think was caused during birth, don't wait to contact our Connecticut medical malpractice attorneys.
 There is generally a two-year statute of limitations-or time limit-for bringing these lawsuits on behalf of a child, even when the full extent of the injury is not yet known.
 If the state of Connecticut is involved (UConn for example), the statute of limitations can be as short as one year.